hemanzur/pySpikeSorter/README.md

 ipython --pylab=qt -i pySpikeSorter.py
 ```

-will not work because in order to use MayaVi for the 3d visualizatons, there are some tweaks needed to be made before loading PyQt4
+will not work because in order to use MayaVi (3d visualizatons), there are some tweaks needed to be made before loading PyQt4

 ##Tutorial: